MOLAA + LBUSD

 Presented by MOLAA’s Department of Education and LBUSD’s Office of Pathways and Business Engagement

-MOLAA and LBUSD’s Office of Pathways & Business Engagement are excited to invite LBUSD high school students grades 9-12, to participate in its 1st annual One Frame at a Time Student Film Festival.
-The festival will take place, in person, at MOLAA’s Viva Event Center in Long Beach, CA on Sunday, June 1st from 1 PM to 3 PM.
+MOLAA and LBUSD’s Office of Pathways & Business Engagement are excited to invite LBUSD high school students grades 9-12, to participate in its 2nd annual One Frame at a Time Student Film Festival.
+The festival will take place, in person, at MOLAA’s Viva Event Center in Long Beach, CA on Sunday, May 31, 2026.
 Individuals or small teams of students are challenged to create a short two to three-minute video on one of our three proposed topics.
 Each student or group may submit one film into this contest.
 A student may submit one film as part of a group, and one as an individual.

 Films can be in any style, whether that be a documentary, narrative, live action, animated, puppetry, poetry, or a silent movie.
 Films should be original, creative and connect the audience to the topic in a compelling way.